 Despite significant improvements, private and foreign participation remains crucial.
 Reforms, including a 100% foreign ownership limit, regulations promoting private-public partnerships, and the removal of a ban on Saudi parents enrolling children in private international schools, highlight the government's commitment to sectoral growth.
-These changes have allowed the Kingdom's private and international education segment to propel to approximately USD 12 billion in 2023.
+These changes have allowed the Kingdom's private and

+USD 12 billion in 2023.43